alibagherifam/mentha/README.md

 - Coil
 - KSP

-## Terminology
+## 📕 Terminology

 According to Wikipedia:

 > "Mentha (also known as mint) is a genus of plants in the family Lamiaceae (mint family)."

-As a boy whose childhood was full of stomachaches, the word mentha means to me as a potion of healing.
-So I decided to set it as the project's name.
+As a boy whose childhood was full of stomachaches, the word mentha means as a potion of healing to me.
+So I set it as the project's name.

 ## 💡 Inspiration

-The subject was final project for my B.Sc. in Computer Engineering
+This was the final project for my B.Sc. in Computer Engineering.

 ## 🤝 Contribution

 Feel free to create pull requests, especially AI model improvements ;)

-## 🙏 Acknowledgement
+## 🙏 Acknowledgment

-Special thanks to [Dr. Hamidreza Hamidi](http://ikiu.ac.ir/members/?id=46&lang=1) for his guidance toward the project.
+- Thanks to [Dr. Hamidreza Hamidi](http://ikiu.ac.ir/members/?id=46&lang=1) for his guidance toward the project.

-Thanks [Amir H. Bagherifam](https://dribbble.com/Amirh_UiUX) for designing the logo.
+- Thanks to [Amir H. Bagherifam](https://dribbble.com/Amirh_UiUX) for designing the logo.

 License
 -------